systemd/systemd/docs/USER_RECORD.md

 `pkcs11ProtectedAuthenticationPathPermitted` → a boolean.
 If set to true allows the receiver to use the PKCS#11 "protected authentication path" (i.e. a physical button/touch element on the security token) for authenticating the user.
+If false or unset, authentication this way shall not be attempted.

+`fido2UserPresencePermitted` → a boolean.
+If set to true allows the receiver to use the FIDO2 "user presence" flag.
+This is similar to the concept of `pkcs11ProtectedAuthenticationPathPermitted`, but exposes the FIDO2 concept behind it.
 If false or unset authentication this way shall not be attempted.

 ## Mapping to `struct passwd` and `struct spwd`